Fischer–Tropsch process: Reaction mechanism

 where n is typically 10–20, resulting mostly in the formation of higher alkanes.
 The formation of methane (n = 1) is unwanted.
 Most of the alkanes produced tend to be straight-chain, suitable as diesel fuel.
 In addition to alkane formation, competing reactions give small amounts of alkenes, as well as alcohols and other oxygenated hydrocarbons.

-The reaction is a highly exothermic reaction due to a standard reaction enthalpy (ΔH) of −165 kJ/mol CO combined.
+The reaction is a highly exothermic reaction due to a standard reaction enthalpy (Δ_{r}H) of −165 kJ/mol CO combined.

 Fischer–Tropsch intermediates and elemental reactions

 Converting a mixture of H_{2} and CO into aliphatic products is a multi-step reaction with several intermediate compounds.
 The growth of the hydrocarbon chain may be visualized as involving a repeated sequence in which hydrogen atoms are added to carbon and oxygen, the C–O bond is split and a new C–C bond is formed.

 For one –CH_{2}– group produced by CO + 2 H_{2} → (CH_{2}) + H_{2}O, several reactions are necessary: